 If your submission includes work with human participations, please indicate in your submission you’ve acquired approval from your institution’s Institutional Review Board (IRB) or your institution’s equivalent.

-Please see the TPR Style Guide for specific guidelines for preparing your submission.
+Please see the TPR Style Guide and our Accessibility Guide for specific guidelines for preparing your submission.